mahmoud94ha/printf/README.md

 File containing functions for specifiers _putchar.c

-File containing function that writes a char to stdout (f_print1.c, f_print2.c)
+File containing function that writes a char to stdout (f_print1.c)

-File containing functions for more specifiers (holberton.h) header file with function prototypes and struct for specifiers.
+File containing functions for more specifiers (main.h) header file with function prototypes and struct for specifiers.

 # About
-Created on Ubuntu 14.04 LTS

 Compiled with gcc 4.8.4, using flags: -Wall -Werror -Wextra and -pedantic